Akumu2015/E-Commerce-Plartform/README.md

 Database: PostgreSQL is used to store user data, product listings, orders, and payment transactions securely with robust relational data management capabilities.
 The result is a powerful, user-friendly e-commerce platform that delivers a smooth shopping experience for both customers and administrators.# E-Commerce-Plartform
 # E-Commerce-Plartform

+Here is the deploymenmt link of this project: https://dedanie-online.vercel.app/